Mutts Gone Nuts

 If you go onstage with kids or animals, you may well find yourself overlooked.
 If the animals are the cutest rescue dogs on the planet, it’s a given, but that doesn’t bother Scott and Jane Houghton of Mutts Gone Nuts.
 They are happy to share the stage with their adorable friends for a high-energy, high-wire show that is perfect for the entire family.
 Kids, parents and grandparents will love the pooches and the adults they let share the stage.

 The Houghtons are very serious about keeping their shows funny, and they’re also serious about the welfare of the dogs in their care.
 Their rescue dogs are trained using positive, reward-based methods like toys and praise.
-They look for what each dog likes to do and cultivates that talent.
-The dogs live indoors, have two acres of fenced area to run when they are at home and travel in large, padded, climate controlled kennels for safety when on tour.
+They look for what each dog likes to do and they cultivate that talent.
+The dogs live indoors, have two acres of fenced area to run when they are at home and travel in large, padded, climate-controlled kennels for safety when on tour.

-If you are lucky enough to have a kid in your life, you don’t want to miss this show.
-If you don’t have a kid, you might want to rent one.
-They’ll have an awful lot of fun, and you’ll laugh yourself silly, even at Scott’s corny jokes.
-Try your doggone best to see this show.
+If you are lucky enough to have a kid in your life, or are a kid at heart, it will be an awful lot of fun, and you’ll laugh yourself silly, even at Scott’s corny jokes.
+Try your doggone best to get down to The Lyric.
 You’ll be glad you did.